How to Buy Wrexham Tickets

 I’ve been to more than 200 games at over 120 grounds around the UK and Europe, and at some point I would have made my way to Wrexham, anyway.
 But with all this interest, and since Groundhopper Guides exists to explain the world of football to non-Brits, I figured I would move them up the list.

-So I got an international membership, logged in at the right time for a home game, and scored a ticket in the upper row corner.
-Then there was a rail strike and I couldn’t get there.
-So the ticket office was nice enough to take that one back, issue a refund, and get me a ticket to another home game.
+So I got an international membership last season, logged in at the right time for a home game, and scored a ticket in the upper row corner.
+But then there was a rail strike and I couldn’t get there.
+So the ticket office was nice enough to take that one back and get me a ticket to another home game.
 But then there was another rail strike and the pitch was frozen!

 So again I logged in, got lucky, and got a ticket to the Woking game the last weekend in January.
 But Wrexham advanced in the FA Cup, with a home game against Sheffield United, which moved the Woking game to a date I couldn’t make — and the Cup game sold out in less than 10 minutes!